shadden/celmech/docs/index.rst

 =======

 ``celmech`` is a Python package containing a variety of numerical tools for celestial mechanics and dynamical astronomy.
-THe packacge is designed to interface closely with the `REBOUND <https://rebound.readthedocs.io/en/latest/>`_ N-body integrator.
+The packacge is designed to interface closely with the `REBOUND <https://rebound.readthedocs.io/en/latest/>`_ N-body integrator.

 Getting Started!
 ----------------

 ``celmech`` is written in Python (with some C source code).
 For instructions on installation, see :ref:`install`.
 You can then check out :ref:`first_example`.
-You may also want to check out the `Git repository <https://github.com/shadden/celmech/>`_ its pyter notebook examples under celmech/ipython_examples.
+You may also want to check out the `Git repository <https://github.com/shadden/celmech/>`_ and its Jupyter notebook examples under celmech/ipython_examples.

 .. toctree::